 Which Should You Choose?

 As for which is better and which you should choose, well, it comes down to personal preference.
-The personal preference of this particular is that you go for performance.
-While, sure, Halo Infinite does look pretty in 4K, it still looks pretty in 1080p.
+The personal preference of this particular is that you go for performance on Xbox Series S. While, sure, Halo Infinite does look pretty in 4K, it still looks pretty in 1080p.
 The jump from 30 FPS to 60 FPS is far more noticeable and impacts your gameplay in a more significant way.

 That’s all you need to know for how to change your graphic setting and which to choose between performance and quality in Halo Infinite.
 Hopefully, this cleared everything up.
 For more on Halo Infinite, check out our guide wiki, which is filled with lots of FAQs answers, and tips and tricks, too.
 And as always, if anything is missing or you’re confused about something, let us know in the comments below.

 - 343 to Reduce Halo Infinite’s Cosmetic Prices Starting this Week